WNEM-TV: Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

-Around May 2008, WNEM launched a cable channel carrying MyNetworkTV (branded as "My 5") along with broadcasts of Detroit Pistons games.
+Around September 2006, WNEM launched a cable channel carrying MyNetworkTV (branded as "My 5") along with broadcasts of Detroit Pistons games.
 It would later be added to its DT2 subchannel.
 WNEM-TV changed its branding to "WNEM-TV5 Plus" on July 30, 2018.

-In the spring of 2015, WNEM added another subchannel carrying Cozi TV.
+In March 2015, WNEM launched a third subchannel carrying Cozi TV.
 A fourth subchannel carrying Ion Television, was launched in April 2017.

 Analog-to-digital conversion

-WNEM-TV discontinued regular programming on its analog signal, over VHF channel 5, on June 12, 2009, the official date in which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
-The station's digital signal remained on its pre-transition UHF channel 22, using PSIP to display the station's virtual channel as its former VHF analog channel 5.
-However, channel 5 analog did remain on-the-air for a short period afterward with a nightlight slide with phone numbers and information about the switch.
+WNEM-TV ended regular programming on its analog signal, over VHF channel 5, on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+The station's digital signal remained on its pre-transition UHF channel 22, using virtual channel 5.
+WNEM-TV remained on-the-air for a short period afterward with a nightlight slide with phone numbers and information about the switch.